eeverman/andhow/README.md

 AndHow is an easy to use configuration framework with strong typing and detailed validation for web apps, command line or any application environment.

+Some of its key features are :

+    ->Strong Typing
+    ->Detailed validation
+    ->Simple to use
+    ->Use Java public & private to control configuration visibility ->Validates all property values at startup to Fail Fast ->Loads values from multiple sources (JNDI, env vars, prop files, etc) ->Generate configuration sample files based on application properties

 _**Learn more at the [AndHow main site](https://sites.google.com/view/andhow)**_

 Key Features